simplek8s/simplek8s-website/content/news/2026-09/nodectl.md

-`simplek8s-update` served us well, but it grew organically: seven subcommands, short flags that collide with each other, per-command quirks, and its own update mechanism (`selfupdate`) that never quite fit how the distro ships. `simplek8sctl` starts over with five flat subcommands — `check`, `update`, `list`, `purge`, `boot` — plus a `version` introspection, written with stdlib only (`flag` + `log/slog`) and tested end to end on real nodes.
+`simplek8s-update` served us well, but it grew organically: seven subcommands, short flags that collide with each other, per-command quirks, and its own update mechanism (`selfupdate`) that never quite fit how the distro ships. `nodectl` starts over with five flat subcommands — `check`, `update`, `list`, `purge`, `boot` — plus a `version` introspection, written with stdlib only (`flag` + `log/slog`) and tested end to end on real nodes.